AhmedS-Elmekawy/Building-a-world-class-report-with-GETPIVOTDATA/README.md

     4. Net Sales (Gross sales - discounts)
     5. Cost of goods (How much's spent to produce the product)
     6. Distribution (transport expenses that have been sustained to deliver the product to the client)
-    7. Warehousing (The cost for keeping the items in the company's warehousing facilities)
+    7. Warehousing (The cost of keeping the items in the company's warehousing facilities)

  > The dataset contains 88,453 records & expands across multiple columns